 Best Practices from the TINT Virtual Graduation Season

-TINT has had the opportunity to support hundreds of graduations and ceremonies.
+TINT has had the opportunity to support hundreds of both in-person and virtual commencements, graduations, and ceremonies.
 We’ve collected some of our favorites that showcase best practices for anyone planning virtual graduations.

 The NYU Graduate School of Arts and Science is a masterclass in virtual graduation.

-The New York University Graduate School of Arts and Science finds a way to translate all the elements of graduation into a digital space.
+The New York University Graduate School of Arts and Science translates all the elements of graduation into a digital space.
 Their graduation page could serve as a checklist for a great virtual graduation.

 Elements from NYU GSAS